ttaubert/octoblog/source/_posts/2015-05-17-osgp-oma-digest.markdown

 published by [Philipp Jovanovic](https://twitter.com/Daeinar) and [Samuel Neves](https://twitter.com/sevenps).

+## Overview of the OMA digest

+The OMA digest is a [MAC algorithm](https://en.wikipedia.org/wiki/Message_authentication_code), a function that will take a key and data as inputs.
+Only someone in possession of the correct key should be able to compute a valid MAC for any given input.
+If the key or data differ in only the slightest way the verification must fail in order to detect attackers tampering with traffic.

-Before we can attack a digest by cryptanalysis we first have to study and understand its inner workings and should ideally have an implementation at hand to confirm our attack is working.
-The next section will focus on the internals of the algorithm itself and work towards an implementation in Rust-inspired pseudocode.
+Before we can attack an algorithm by cryptanalysis we first have to study and understand its inner workings and should ideally have an implementation at hand to confirm our attack is working.
+Let us take a high-level look at how OMA message authentication codes (MACs) are computed:

+{% img /images/oma-overview.png Overview %}

+The digest can handle inputs of any length and processes them in 144-byte blocks.
+The state is initialized to zero and then together with the key passed to the inner function that computes a MAC for a single block.
+After processing the first block the resulting state will be used as the starting point for the second block.
+The state will be passed on until we are out of blocks and the resulting MAC is the inner state after processing the last input block.

+An important property of this construction is that the internal state is not modified before it is returned as the MAC of the given data under the given key - this will turn out to be very useful later.
+The next section will take a closer look at the inner function that computes MACs for single 144-byte blocks.

 ## Internals of the OMA digest

-The OMA digest can handle inputs of any length and processes them in 144-byte blocks.
-The key length must be exactly 12 bytes (96 bit).
-While iterating over all given input bytes one at a time it maintains an 8-byte state that will eventually be the resulting output:

-{% img /images/oma-state.png The 8-byte internal OMA state %}

-For the first 144-byte block, the state is initialized to zero.
+For the first 144-byte block the internal state is initialized to zero:

+{% img /images/oma-state.png 400 The 8-byte internal OMA state %}

 For subsequent blocks the initial state will simply be the result of processing the previous block.
 The algorithm will start by combining the first block byte and the first key bit into `state[7]` and then do the same for the second block byte and the second key bit with `state[6]`.
-Once it arrives at `state[0]` it will wrap around and continue from the right again until all block bytes have been merged into the internal state.
+Once it arrives at `state[0]` it will wrap around and continue from the right until all block bytes have been merged into the internal state.

-If you paid attention above you might have noticed that while there are 144 bytes in a block we only have 96 key bits to combine them with.
-The designers of OMA thus simply chose to reuse the first half of the key for the last 48 block bytes to arrive at 144 key bits, which does not add entropy or increases the effort needed to recover the key:
+The inner function, just as the OMA digest itself, takes a 96-bit key.
+This means that while there are 144 bytes in a block we only have 96 key bits to combine them with.
+The designers of OMA thus simply chose to reuse the first half of the key for the last 48 block bytes to arrive at 144 key bits (which neither adds entropy nor increases the effort needed to recover the key):

-{% img /images/oma-key-repeat.png OMA reuses the first 48 key bits %}
+{% img /images/oma-key-repeat.png 400 OMA reuses the first 48 key bits %}

-148 bytes is of course more data than 148 bits, but the drawing above shows them nicely aligned because we will use one key bit per block byte.
 The function that updates the internal state, given a key bit, a block byte, and the current position in the internal state, looks as follows:

 {% codeblock lang:rust %}
 fn update(k, b, j) {